dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/update_guide.md

-# Upgrade instructions
+# Update instructions

 > [!IMPORTANT]
+>
-> Upgrade of `dynatrace-aws-s3-log-forwarder` deployments to the latest version is supported from version `v0.4.4` and later.
+> Update of `dynatrace-aws-s3-log-forwarder` deployments to the latest version is supported from version `v0.4.4` and later.

 ## Prerequisites

-The upgrade instructions are written for Linux/MacOS.
+The update instructions are written for Linux/MacOS.
 If you are running on Windows, use the Linux Subsystem for Windows, AWS CloudShell or an [AWS Cloud9](https://aws.amazon.com/cloud9/) instance.

-You'll need the following software installed:
+You'll need the following software installed (already available in AWS CloudShell and AWS Cloud9):

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * Docker Engine

-## Upgrade the dynatrace-aws-s3-log-forwarder
+## Update the dynatrace-aws-s3-log-forwarder

 ### Step 1.
 Review the GitHub release notes

-Review the GitHub release notes for any additional required steps specific to the version you are upgrading to.
+Review the GitHub release notes for any additional required steps specific to the version you are updating to.

 ### Step 2.
 Find your deployment stack name